luost26/academic-homepage/README.md

 ## Getting Started

 1. First, fork this repository or click the "Use this template" button to create a new repository.
+The name of the repository should be `<your-github-username>.github.io` (click [here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites) to learn more about naming a GitHub Pages repository).
    - If you plan to customize the functionality or style of the template, and do not want to get updates from this repository, choose "Use this template".
    - If you plan to only edit the content (biography, publications, news, etc.), and would like to get updates from this repository, choose "Fork".
    - If you want to contribute to this project, fork the repository and submit a pull request.